 These training sessions will help raise awareness of how to create more welcoming and accessible environments for queer and transgendered populations.
-They are facilitated by members of the Trans Needs Committee, which includes an experienced training team that has conducted engaging workshops in educational and non-profit settings.
+They are facilitated by an experienced training team that has conducted engaging workshops in educational and non-profit settings.

 The following themes are examples of what we can cover: